classgraph/classgraph/README.md

   <img src="https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/test/java/com/xyz/classgraph-fig-legend.png" alt="Class graph legend"/>
 </p>

+**Notes:**

-**Note:** Graph nodes will only be added for classes, interfaces and annotations that are within whitelisted (non-blacklisted) packages.
-In particular, the Java standard libraries are excluded from classpath scanning for efficiency, so these classes will never appear in class graph visualizations.
+1. Graph nodes will only be added for classes, interfaces and annotations that are within whitelisted (non-blacklisted) packages.
+In particular, the Java standard libraries are excluded by default from classpath scanning for efficiency, so these classes will not by default appear in class graph visualizations.
+(Override this by passing `"!"` or `"!!"` to the [constructor](#constructor).)
+2. Only public fields are scanned by default, so the graph won't show relationships between a class and the field types of the class unless the fields are public, or `.ignoreFieldVisibility()` is called before `.scan()`.

 ## Parallel classpath scanning